How to stream DaVinci Resolve over Zoom without lag

 In this article, we’ll take a look at what’s wrong, how to possibly alleviate the issue, and, finally, a solution that simply works.

-The Problem with Zoom and DaVinci Screenshare
+The problem with Zoom and DaVinci screenshare

 In a nutshell, the problem has to do with the CPU as well as the computer’s hardware and software.
 As Zoom states: “video resolution is dependent upon CPU usage, screen resolution, graphics card, and OS graphic system capabilities.”